 The Underlying Fund may use derivatives as part of the investment process.
 The use of futures, options, warrants, forwards, swaps or swap options involves increased risk.
-The Underlying Fund's ability to use such instruments successfully depends on the Investment Manager's ability to accurately predict movements in stock prices, interest rates, currency exchange rates or other economic factors and the availability of liquid markets.
-If the Investment Manager's predictions are wrong, or if the derivatives do not work as anticipated, the Underlying Fund could suffer greater losses than if the Underlying Fund had not used such instruments
+The Underlying Fund's ability to use such instruments successfully depends on the Investment Manager's ability (or where applicable, the Sub-Investment Manager's) to accurately predict movements in stock prices, interest rates, currency exchange rates or other economic factors and the availability of liquid markets.
+If the Investment Manager or the Sub-Investment Manager's predictions are wrong, or if the derivatives do not work as anticipated, the Underlying Fund could suffer greater losses than if the Underlying Fund had not used such instruments.